Arguments and Positions

 Innovations are the tools for change in the raw material base and for increasing resource efficiency.
 Therefore, the state should strengthen research and development.
 This includes basic research at universities and institutes as well as corporate research and development into new processes, technologies and products which should continue to be supported with sufficient project funding.

-Additionally, the VCI speaks for introducing fiscal incentives for research.
+For yet better support, the VCI speaks for introducing fiscal incentives for research.